aglushkov/serega/README.md

       attribute :posts, serializer: "PostSerializer"
       attribute :posts, serializer: -> { PostSerializer }

-      # Also we can use `relation` method to add attributes with serializer
+      # We can use `relation` word to describe attributes with serializers
       relation :posts, serializer: PostSerializer

       # Option `:many` specifies a has_many relationship
       # Usually it is defined automatically by checking `value.is_a?(Enumerable)`
-      attribute :posts, serializer: FirstNameSerializer, many: true
+      attribute :posts, serializer: PostSerializer, many: true

       # Option `:preload` can be specified when enabled `:preloads` or `:activerecord_preloads` plugin
       # It allows to specify what should be preloaded to serialized attribute